About these ads

 Bunuel’s First Golden Age

-It was eighty years ago tomorrow that Luis Bunuel’s L’age d’or received its scandal-plagued world premiere in Paris.
+It was 80 years ago tomorrow that Luis Bunuel’s L’Age d’Or received its scandal-plagued world premiere in Paris.
 During the first screenings, fistfights broke out in the aisles and protesters threw ink at the screen.
 Surrealist paintings that had been commissioned to adorn the lobby especially for the occasion were vandalized.
 Within weeks, the film was banned by the French government and would not be seen again for many years.
-When L’age d’or belatedly premiered in the United States in the 1970s, it was still sufficiently shocking for Pauline Kael to label it “pornographically blasphemous,” strong language even if she did mean that as a compliment.
+When L’Age d’Or belatedly premiered in the United States in the 1970s, it was still sufficiently shocking for Pauline Kael to label it “pornographically blasphemous,” strong language even if she did mean that as a compliment.
 When I’ve shown the film to students in Intro to Film classes, I’ve witnessed firsthand the power it still has to provoke and offend.
 This isn’t so much because of the content; after all, there’s not much in the way of “sex and violence” that kids today haven’t seen.
-Rather, it’s the ideas behind L’age d’or that are still shocking (and I suspect they always will be).
+Rather, it’s the ideas behind L’Age d’Or that are still shocking (and I suspect they always will be).

 I often define a Surrealist film for my students as “a film that subverts the conventions of narrative continuity filmmaking through bizarre, dreamlike imagery and the destruction of narrative causality.”
 (I invented this definition because I couldn’t find another one that I found as useful.)
-Although L’age d’or fits the definition well, it also comes very close at times to imitating the kind of Hollywood narrative continuity conventions it is ultimately mocking, much more so than the nonsensically accessible Un Chien Andalou.
-I believe it is precisely this sense of familiarity, a feeling of being so close and yet so far away in comprehending L’age d’or, that many viewers find unnerving.
+Although L’Age d’Or fits the definition well, it also comes very close at times to imitating the kind of Hollywood narrative continuity conventions it is ultimately mocking, much more so than the nonsensically accessible Un Chien Andalou.
+I believe it is precisely this sense of familiarity, a feeling of being simultaneously so close to — and yet paradoxically so far away from — comprehending L’Age d’Or, that many viewers find unnerving.

 The epilogue follows and, even for a film full of dream logic, is a complete non-sequitur.
 It begins with a title card summarizing the plot of the Marquis de Sade’s 120 Days of Sodom, in which the depraved acts of a 120 day murderous orgy are described.
 Bunuel then cuts to the survivors of the orgy emerging from a castle, led by a man who bears a strong resemblance to Jesus Christ.
 One of the victims of the orgy, a young woman in a great deal of pain, emerges just behind them.
 The Christ figure turns to console her and leads her back inside the castle.
 We then hear the young woman scream, presumably for the final time, and see the Christ figure re-emerge from the castle alone.
 Bunuel then abruptly cuts to the film’s final shocking image, a crucifix with long scalps dangling from it, accompanied by a blast of triumphant, religious-sounding music.
 We can only assume the scalps belong to the female victims of the 120 day orgy.